The 2025-26 NFL Playoffs are just weeks away, and the AFC and NFC brackets have turned out to be among the most surprising fields in recent memory.

 AFC Playoff Teams

 Jacksonville is currently the third seed, an equally surprising showing from a team that has not, until now, lived up to the Trevor Lawrence hype and also had a brand-new head coach this season.
-The rest of the AFC clinchers are a bit more familiar: the fifth-seeded Chargers and sixth-seeded Bills have been contenders for years.
+The rest of the AFC clinchers are a bit more familiar: the sixth-seeded Chargers and seventh-seeded Bills have been contenders for years.
+The Houston Texans secured the fifth seed in Week 17, mostly on the back of their elite defensive play.

 Clinched: